A recording of this teleworkshop is posted on our SoundCloud channel. Check it out by clicking HERE.

 April 26, 2017 from 7-8pm EST

 When a loved one suffers from severe mental illness, families may need time to grieve the loss of the person who was, and the loss of the person who may never be, before they can move on.

 The process of grieving is an important, often forgotten step for caregivers of those with mental illness.
 Lives are changed forever by the onset of these afflictions.

-Estelle Hopmeyer will be the guest speaker for our Teleworkshop on Grieving Mental Illness.
-She will discuss bereavement and non-bereavement loss, and encourage listeners to ask general questions.
+Estelle Hopmeyer was the guest speaker for our Teleworkshop on Grieving Mental Illness.
+She discussed bereavement and non-bereavement loss, and encouraged listeners to ask general questions.
 Ms. Hopmeyer is a retired professor from McGill University from the School of Social Work.